 This group promotes physical activity, health and wellness following a traumatic brain injury (TBI).

-After a traumatic brain injury, many important communication and social skills can be altered, which can impact life at home, work, and in the community.
-This group provides education and training to improve communication confidence and competence.
+After traumatic brain injury, many important communication and social skills can be altered, which can impact life at home, work, and in the community.
+This group provides education and training to improve communication confidence and competence in a fun setting.

-Brain injury education for children – Brain Crew
+Brain injury education for children group – Brain Crew

 Brain Crew is an educational programme for children who have an adult relative who has a brain injury.
 Brain Crew aims to help children to understand a little more about how the brain works and also understand how an injury to the brain may affect how it works.
 Brain Crew also aims to help children to develop strategies of how to cope with living with a relative who has a brain injury and to develop a peer support network of children who have had similar experiences.